Tanner Foust: On Track With 'Top Gear's' Ace

 Indeed, ask either of his fellow Top Gear presenters where Tanner is at any given moment, and even they probably can't tell you.
 He could be anywhere in the world, since he's competing in both US and European Rallycross events this season, in addition to contending at the X Games and filming TV episodes.
 But it's oddly fitting that the guy that makes his living at top speed has a hard time being able to slow down.

-He is once again tackling all sorts of unique challenges as part of the upcoming new season of Top Gear, which will begin airing on History next month.
+He is once again tackling all sorts of unique challenges as part of the upcoming new season of Top Gear, which will begin airing on History next month, on September 3.
 "There was some fire, potentially.
 There was water.
 There was earth, and sky.
 We touched all gamuts," he revealed.
 "It's been a wild season.
 We've done some cool things that I really have always wanted to do."
 That's saying something about the series that once devoted a whole episode to finding things that Tanner couldn't do.